 "Community based Education Management and Information System" (CEMIS) is an innovative development tool.
 CEMIS comes into force with initiation of social mapping at the community level participated by children and the community.
-The findings of the mapping are documented and individual child profile developed and maintained.
+The maintained.
 Based on the child profile master child tracking system evolve for further analysis.
 The information made public and community made aware about the status of their children.
 At every step CEMIS ensure child participation and obtained their views with respect.
 Thus leads to formulate strategy and action for quality universalization of education for all our children.
-Findings of CEMIS create platform to advocate for policy level changes and to take right decision at right time and place.
+Findings of CEMIS create platform to advocate for policy Jubati Bentkar level changes and to take right decision at right time and place.